September 30 – This Day in Twins History

 Alex Kirilloff

 2018 – The Minnesota Twins 2018 season mercifully comes to an end on an overcast 50 degree day in Minneapolis as the Twins beat the Chicago White Sox 5-4 in front of 30,144 fans that showed up primarily to see 35-year old Joe Mauer play what could be his final game in Twins uniform and possibly his final big league game period as his eight-year $184 million deal came to an end.
 Zack Littell started for Minnesota and went four innings allowing two runs on three hits.
 Andrew Vasquez followed Littell and got credit for his first major league victory in his ninth big league game.
 Vasquez struck out the side on 14 pitches.
 Max Kepler was 2 for 4 with a double, home run and 2 RBI, Logan Forsythe had 2 RBI and Jake Cave also hit a home run.
 Joe Mauer, in his 15th Twins season hit an opposite field gapper to left in the seventh inning and stretched it into a double in his final at bat.
 Then in the top of the ninth, to everyone’s surprise, Joe Mauer came out wearing his catching gear for the first time since August 2013.
 Matt Belisle came in to pitch and threw just one pitch to White Sox batter Yoan Moncada (who had agreed beforehand not to swing) with Mauer catching and then Mauer walked out to the mound and gave Belisle a big hug and then Chris Gimenez came in to catch.
 Moncada got a double off Belisle and Trevor May was brought in to get the Save which he did on two strikeouts and a fly ball.
 That ninth inning was a real tear-jerker for Joe Mauer and his family, the players and the fans.
 After the game Mauer said that he has not made a decision on his future at this point.
 We were not at the game but we were glued to the TV set and saw it all.
 The Twins finished their season with six wins in a row making it their longest winning streak of the season and finished 78-84, second in the AL Central.
+Attendance was reported to be 30,144 but pictures below don’t seem to indicate that.
 Box Score

 Zack Littell